 They must be available to answer questions and put their customers at ease if they feel confused or overwhelmed.
 If the customer is upset or has a difficult personality, they must do their very best to work with them and provide them with great service.

-Overall, mechanics who have great interpersonal skills are able to build trusting relationships with their customers that results in referrals and recurring business.
+Overall, mechanics who have great interpersonal skills are able to build trusting relationships with their customers that result in referrals and recurring business.

 Hardworking

 Does becoming a marine technician sound like the right choice for you?
-Marine Mechanics Institute can provide you with the training, hands-on experience and industry connections you need to pursue your career goals.1 To learn more, visit our Marine Technician Specialist Training program page and request more information today.
+Marine Mechanics Institute can provide you with the training, hands-on application and industry connections you need to pursue your career goals.1.3 To learn more, visit our Marine Technician Specialist training program page and request more information today.

-If you’re interested in learning how you can register for the Marine Technology program Just click the link below or call (800) 834-7308 to speak with one of our friendly Admissions Representatives.
+If you’re interested in learning how you can register for the Marine Technology program, click the link below or call (800) 834-7308 to speak with one of our friendly Admissions Representatives.